iwarner/CodeBlender-Middleman/source/localizable/docs/phonegap.md

 for further advice on this.

 ## PhoneGap Build API
-Understanding the [PhoneGap Build API][] will make the build seemless.
+Understanding the [PhoneGap Build API][] will make the build seamless.
 There is likely a thor file in the project that will build middleman and update the project on [PhoneGap Build][] automatically with a Zip file.